jfspps/CamundaOAuthResourceServerDemo/README.md

 For resource server version 2.6.7 and before, the [demo Camunda Client](https://github.com/jfspps/CamundaOAuthClientDemo) can request resources from the resource server without needing to authenticate.
 This changes for resource server version 2.7.0 onwards; the resource server returns an HTTP 401 Unauthorised response (authentication not completed) whenever the RESTful methods are invoked.

+## Work in progress

+It appears the plugin does not understand tenant IDs and on inspection, POSTMAN has been shown to authenticate and then exchange an authorisation code, however the protected Camunda REST API asks for a tenant ID, when none is configured.
+Unfortunately, the plugin and accompanying libraries do not support multitenancy.